As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where to Find a Moonstone

-Currently, the most exploited sources of moonstone are in Myanmar’s Mandalay region, Sri Lanka, India in Jharkhand and Tamil Nadu, and Austria in specific locations around the Alps there.
-Other locations include Brazil, China’s Xinjiang region, Lapland in Finland, Norway, Chihuahua in Mexico, Nanto City Japan, and Australia.
+Currently, the richest moonstone sources include Myanmar’s Mandalay region, Sri Lanka, India’s Jharkhand and Tamil Nadu regions, and specific locations in the Austrian Alps.
+Other promising locations include Brazil, China’s Xinjiang region, Lapland in Finland, Norway, Mexico’s Chihuahua, Nanto City Japan, and Australia.

 Below are some of the best locations for finding moonstones.